qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

     * - type
       - The :ref:`type <pages/development/api_jsdoc_ref#types_syntax>` of the exception
     * - description
-      - Descriptive text under which circumstances this exception is thrown.
+      - *(opt.)* Descriptive text under which circumstances this exception is thrown.

 **Example**